-The final grade will be calculated taking into account: seminars (10%), laboratory practices (30%) and tests (60%).
-The short tests will have eliminatory character, as long as they reach the minimum value each of 5, subtracting its percentage corresponding to the value of the long test.
+The final grade of the matter will be calculated taking into account the evaluation of the seminars (10%), the laboratory practices (30%) and the written tests (60%), for those students that reach an equal or upper punctuation to 5 points on 10 in the written tests.
+If that score is not reached, the grade of the matter will correspond to the value of the final written test.
+The short written tests may have eliminatory character, as long as they reach the minimum value each of 5/10, subtracting its percentage corresponding to the value of the final written test.

-Attendance at laboratory sessions is mandatory.
-The lack of assistance, even if justified, will penalize the final grade.
-An attendance lower than 75% of the laboratory sessions supposes the qualification of suspense.
+Attendance at laboratory practices is mandatory.
+The lack of assistance, even if justified, will penalize the evaluation of the same.
+An attendance lower than 75% of the practical sessions supposes the qualification of suspense in the matter.